 - A thought leader and principal point of contact for tribal energy sovereignty matters

 - A nationally recognized clearinghouse for related information, resources, and initiatives

 - A respected contributor to research critical to understanding the needs, challenges, and opportunities in the field

-If you’d like to be notified when the site goes live and for additional energy sovereignty news, sign up for ESI news here.
 If you are interested in contributing a guest blog post or technical content, contact the project director here.